mpd106/usergrid-prototype/README.md

 ### todo

-- add column names
+- fix up the nasty codebase
 - sorting
 - selection of row
-- swap rows / columns?
 - configurable colours
-- somethign to do with generalizing on a selection (-> generate pattern for selection)
+- something to do with generalizing on a selection (-> generate pattern for selection)